-Each dot in the chart below was a member of the Senate in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Bingaman is shown as a purple triangle. (analysis methodology)
+Bingaman is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Bingaman was the primary sponsor of 43 bills that were enacted.
 The most recent include:

 - S. 2009 (112th): Insular Areas Act of 2011